GiovanniCinel/CodeAdvent/README.md

 ## Disclaimer: Just for Fun! 😄

 While these solutions may seem simple or even a bit quirky, that's because they are!
 I'm solving these puzzles just for fun and to enjoy the challenge.
-Don't expect cutting-edge algorithms or overly complex solutions—I'm here to have a good time. 🎉
+Don't expect cutting-edge algorithms or overly complex solutions, I'm here to have a good time. 🎉